bmeurant/technical-docs/software-architecture/design-patterns/poeaa.md

         PresentationLayer-->>Client: HTTP Response
     ```

     The sequence diagram shows a client request being handled by a single procedural script.
-The script directly interacts with the database to perform all the steps of the business transaction within one method call.
+The script directly interacts with the [[databases|database]] to perform all the steps of the business transaction within one method call.

 *   **Key Characteristics**:
     *   **[[imperative-programming|Procedural]]**: Logic is organized by procedure, not by object.